NVIDIA/aistore/authn/README.md

 | AUTHN_PORT | 52001 | Port on which AuthN listens to requests |
 | AUTHN_TTL | 24h | A token expiration time.
 Can be set to 0 that means "no expiration time" |

 All variables can be set at AIStore launch.
-Example of starting AuthN with default configuration:
+Example of starting AuthN with the default configuration:

 ```
 $ CREDDIR=/tmp/creddir AUTHENABLED=true make deploy
 ```

-Note: before starting deployment process don't forget to change the default secret key used to encrypt and decrypt tokens.
+Note: don't forget to change the default secret key used to encrypt and decrypt tokens before starting the deployment process.

 To change AuthN settings after deployment, modify the server's configuration file and restart the server.
 If you change the server's secret key make sure to modify AIStore proxy configuration as well.